Luke Buckmaster

 Taking its name from the 2017 book Unbreakable, co-written by Dokic and the sports journalist Jess Halloran, this is the kind of film that can only be made with the close collaboration of its subject, who, now 41, recounts the abuse she suffered at the hands of Damir in candid and confronting detail.

 The co-directors, Halloran and Ivan O’Mahoney, have crafted a film that’s often very sad, laced with reflections such as this: “Every morning, I woke up and thought: ‘How do I make sure he doesn’t hurt me today?’”
 But it’s also a story of remarkable strength and courage: while her father was violently erratic, often portrayed by the media as an angry idiot rather than a menace – the so-called “mad dad of tennis” – Dokic showed amazing focus and fortitude.
-I would’ve liked to have come away understanding a little more about how she managed to steel herself, given everything else going on in her life – but maybe this kind of resilience is difficult for anyone to explain, even to themselves.
+I would have liked to have come away understanding a little more about how she managed to steel herself, given everything else going on in her life – but maybe this kind of resilience is difficult for anyone to explain, even to themselves.

 The film, which includes interviews with various experts and tennis players (including Mark Philippoussis, Pam Shriver and Lindsay Davenport), frontloads footage of a 16-year-old Dokic walking on to the court during the first round of Wimbledon in 1999 to face off against the world No 1 Martina Hingis in the match that rocketed her to stardom.
 At the time, she was ranked 169 in the world; she says via voiceover that “no one thinks I can win this, but my father does”.
 After a pause, she adds: “Actually, he demands it of me.”
 Dokic pulled off a major upset; poignantly, she recalls that when the match concludes “I see my father in the crowd” and “he’s the only one not clapping”.